tobytwigger/laravel-job-status/docs/docs/tracking/retrieve-status.md

 To retrieve a model, start with `JobStatus::`.
 This is just like Eloquent, so you can chain on as many of the following calls as you'd like.

 - `forJob(Job::class)`: Limit the job statuses to those of the given job type
-- `forJob('job-alias')`: Limit the job statuses to those of the given job alias.
+- `forJobAlias('job-alias')`: Limit the job statuses to those of the given job alias.
 This is useful for referencing jobs in your frontend.
 - `whereTag('election', '=', $electionId)`: Limit the job statuses to those with the given tag.
 The value of the tag must match.
 - `whereStatus(JobStatus::SUCCESS) or whereSuccess()`: Limit the job statuses to those of status success.
 Similar for all statuses
 - `whereNotStatus(JobStatus::SUCCESS) or whereNotSuccess()`: Limit the job statuses to those without the given status.
 Can also pass in an array.